utkarsh-umang/LLM-Extensions-sheets/README.md

 3. Enter or modify content in columns A and B. The AI response will automatically generate or update in column C.

 4. The script will call the AI API whenever you change values in columns A or B, updating the corresponding cell in column C. [This step will only happen if using Trigger of onEdit (Step 5)]

-## Choosing Between Claude and GPT

-- Claude AI (Anthropic): Known for its strong performance in understanding context and generating nuanced responses.
-- GPT (OpenAI): Widely used and known for its versatility across various tasks.

-Choose based on your specific needs, API availability, and personal preference.
-You can implement both and compare results if desired.

 ## Customization